UTEP-CS-1/website/staging_labs/clab3/spec.md

 > - Scanner file reading from [Lab 3 - word count](../../../labs/3/spec/#word).
 > - String equality checking from [CLab 1](../../../clabs/1/spec).

+### getAnswerForPuzzleNumber

+{: .note }
+This first method is already implemented for you in the starter code.
+Read this description and the code, as you will need to use it in later parts.
+You should not modify it.

+This method returns the `puzzleNumber`-eth word in the file `answers.txt`.

+Examples:

+- `WordBank.getAnswerForPuzzleNumber(0)` returns `bused` since that is the 0th word in the file.
+- `WordBank.getAnswerForPuzzleNumber(0)` again still returns `bused`.
+- `WordBank.getAnswerForPuzzleNumber(1)` returns `plumb` since that is the 1st word in the file (counting the lines using 0-indexing).

+It assumes that the input is limited to $$0 \le$$ `puzzleNumber` $$<$$ the number of lines (words) in `answers.txt`.

+This method will be used to select the answer word that the player will try to guess.
+At the start of each game, the player will pick which puzzle number they want to play.

 ### checkInDictionary

 The provided method signature is: